bodrick/awesome/TOPICS.md

 ## cohesive

-*   [javierbyte/cohesive-colors](https://github.com/javierbyte/cohesive-colors) - Tool that may help you to create cohesive color schemes.
+*   [javierbyte/cohesive-colors](https://github.com/javierbyte/cohesive-colors) - Tool that help you to create more cohesive color schemes.
+Add a tint to your existing colors.

 ## cohesive-color-schemes

-*   [javierbyte/cohesive-colors](https://github.com/javierbyte/cohesive-colors) - Tool that may help you to create cohesive color schemes.
+*   [javierbyte/cohesive-colors](https://github.com/javierbyte/cohesive-colors) - Tool that help you to create more cohesive color schemes.
+Add a tint to your existing colors.

 ## design-tool

-*   [javierbyte/cohesive-colors](https://github.com/javierbyte/cohesive-colors) - Tool that may help you to create cohesive color schemes.
+*   [javierbyte/cohesive-colors](https://github.com/javierbyte/cohesive-colors) - Tool that help you to create more cohesive color schemes.
+Add a tint to your existing colors.

 ## design-tools

-*   [javierbyte/cohesive-colors](https://github.com/javierbyte/cohesive-colors) - Tool that may help you to create cohesive color schemes.
+*   [javierbyte/cohesive-colors](https://github.com/javierbyte/cohesive-colors) - Tool that help you to create more cohesive color schemes.
+Add a tint to your existing colors.

 ## minimal